Morning News Anchor

 Trent Butler is an award-winning Anchor/Reporter with more than 20 years of experience.
 Trent and his family are excited about exploring everything Huntsville and the Tennessee Valley have to offer.

-Trent grew up in Atlanta and graduated from the University of Georgia with a journalism degree in Broadcast News.
+He grew up in Atlanta and graduated from the University of Georgia with a journalism degree in Broadcast News.

 Before becoming part of the WAFF 48 News team in June 2015, Trent co-anchored the evening newscasts for WIAT-TV in Birmingham.
 His tour of the South has also included wonderful stops in Greenville, South Carolina; Augusta, Georgia; and Fort Myers, Florida.